-Instagram is enormous and growing at a rapid rate.
-If you are trying to capture the attention of the 14-25 age group then Instagram is THE place for Salons to be!
+Instagram is massive and influential.
+So if you are targetting the 14-25 age group Instagram is the place for Salons to be!

 We are a visual industry and this is the perfect platform to ‘show off’ our work.
 Stylists and salon owners should be using the Instagram platform to engage with their clients.
 It is simple to use and it allows you to keep up with the latest industry trends, be inspired with creativity whilst keeping an eye on your competition.

 Read more about: The BEST Salon Instagram accounts

 Take time to understand the platform before you begin.
 Always follow best practice, watch and learn from industry peers and keep up-to-date with the Instagram rules and regulations.